Conditional Formatting Data Bars Different Colors

 Read More: Conditional Formatting with Data Bars Based on Another Cell in Excel

-Method 2: Using REPT Function to Display Different Colors Data Bars
+Method 2 – Using the REPT Function to Display Different Colors Data Bars

 REPT function-Conditional Formatting Data Bars Different Colors

-🔺 To insert the symbol, go to Insert > Symbols (in the Symbols section).
-After that, choose Arial as Font, and Block Elements as Subset.
-Click on Full Block, then Insert.
+If you want to insert the symbol manually, go to Insert > Symbols (in the Symbols section).
+Choose Arial as Font, and Block Elements as Subset.
+Find a Full Block.

 Insert Symbol